-After a round of rhythm gameplay, you’ll get a breakdown of your skill level judged by correct hits, missed hits, wrong hits and three levels of ‘correct’ ranging from good to excellent.
-It isn’t very clear what determines those levels but you get an overall accuracy percentage as well so it’s mostly about pushing that number.
+After a round of rhythm gameplay, you’ll get a breakdown of your skill level judged by correct hits, missed hits, wrong hits.
+There are three levels of ‘correct,’ ranging from good to excellent.
+It isn’t very clear what determines those levels, but you get an overall accuracy percentage as well, so it’s mostly about pushing that number.

 - Fun twist on rhythm gameplay.

 - Heart-swellingly joyful aesthetic.